Gopabandhu Das: Early life

-It was while at Ravenshaw that Das started a discussion group, called Kartavya Bodhini Samiti (Duty Awakening Society), in which he and his friends considered social, economic and political problems.
+It was while at Ravenshaw that Das, along with his friends, Braja Sundar Das and Lokanath Patnaik, started a discussion group, called "Kartavya Bodhini Samiti" (Duty Awakening Society), in which they considered social, economic and political problems.
 It was also during this time, in 1903, that he attended a meeting of the Utkal Sammilani (Utkal Union Conference), where he disagreed with Madhusudan Das's suggestion that Odia-speaking areas should be amalgamated with Bengal Presidency.
 These extra-curricular activities, which also included helping the victims of flooding, impacted on his academic studies such that he failed his degree examination, although he gained his BA at the second attempt.
 It was also while at Ravenshaw that his new-born son died; he explained his preference to deal with flood victims on that occasion rather than be with his sick son as being because "There are so many to look after my son.
 What more can I do?
 But there are so many people crying for help in the affected areas and it is my duty to go there.
 Lord Jagannath is here to take care of the boy".

 Das progressed to Calcutta University, where he obtained an MA and LL.B while simultaneously devoting much of his energies in attempts to improve the education of Oriya people who were living in the city, for whom he opened night schools.
 His desire to bring about social reform and educational improvements was influenced at this time by the philosophy of the Swadeshi movement.
 His wife died on the day he heard that he had passed his law examinations.
 Now aged 28, all of his three sons had died and he chose to give up care of his two daughters to an older brother, along with his share of property in Suando.

 Legal career

-Das arrived at his first job as a teacher in Nilagiri in Balasore district of ODISHA.
+Das arrived at his first job as a teacher in Nilagiri in Balasore district of Odisha.
 He then became a lawyer, variously described as being based in Puri and in Cuttack.
 In 1909, Madhusudan Das appointed him to be State Pleader for the princely state of Mayurbhanj.